 Americas Escape Game’s rooms largely revolve around solving puzzles and opening word and number combination padlocks, which is typically referred to as a classic escape room experience.
-Their games all include 3-4 subrooms to explore and one of their games, Contract, derails from classic gameplay a bit with an optional component.
+Their games all include 3-4 subrooms to explore.
+One of their games, Contract, derails from traditional gameflow a bit with an optional component.

 The Escape Effect’s rooms will also keep players guessing.
 Each game is a different size, has a different number of subrooms, and sport different gameflows.
 In fact, one guest referred to Fright Before Your Eyes as part escape room, part Luigi’s Mansion, which is unheard of!
 And for A Knight To Escape, you’ll never find another escape room that makes the team depend on each other to such a degree.

 If you went to a movie and it was over in 60 minutes, would you be satisfied?

 Americas Escape Game has five games at 60 minutes and one at 75 minutes.

 The Escape Effect was the first to introduce escape rooms longer than 60 minutes.
 In fact, A Knight To Escape runs a full two hours – it’s one of only two 2-hour escape rooms in the entire country!

 As you play more and more escape rooms, you’re bound to see themes repeat themselves – “aliens”, “mad scientists”, “pirates”, and more.

 If you’re looking for a fresh theme, you can try Americas Escape Game’s Contract or Revenge Of The Tomb, which places you in an Egyptian setting.